Jean Segura: Leones del Escogido

 Following the 2024 season, Segura signed with the Leones del Escogido to play winter league baseball in the Dominican Professional Baseball League.
 Segura announced his retirement from professional baseball on May 21, 2025.

 Personal life

-Segura is married to wife Kellen with three sons.
-He had a son from a previous relationship who died in 2014 aged nine months, which nearly caused Segura to quit baseball.
+Segura and his wife have three sons.
+He had a son from a previous relationship who died in 2014 at nine months of age, which nearly caused Segura to quit baseball.